Dr. Suresh Kumar lives in India and enjoys writing about medical topics.

 - Other neurological and brain abnormalities

-Some suffering from microcephaly have heads that grow beyond what is normally expected, but they will still have smaller heads that a person who is not suffering from the condition.
+Some suffering from microcephaly have heads that grow beyond what is normally expected, but they will still have smaller heads than a person who is not suffering from the condition.

 Microcephaly can be diagnosed before birth using a prenatal ultrasound.